drts01/presentation--ci-cd-101/slides/039-demo.md

 * init - initializes directory as a git repository.
 * add - adds files to be tracked
+  * git make no assumptions
 * commit - record the changes
+  * git allows you include/remove file before you "save"

 </aside>
 </section>